Current exhibition: 'Eastbury Saved'

 - Burlington Magazine, 1916

-In the early decades of the 20th century, the keen eyes of investors and developes, the pressing need for housing and the defence of London during World War One, all threatened Eastbury, just as they had many other large historic house.
+In the early decades of the 20th century, the keen eyes of investors and developes, the pressing need for housing and the defence of London during World War One, all threatened Eastbury, just as they had many other large historic houses.

 'Long galleries wreathed with cobwebs and half filled with lumber'